Frequently asked questions

 16. I would like to use my plumber, electrician, or installer friend that I already know.
 Can I use them for a portion of the project?

-QUICK provides a craftsmanship warranty that is limited to work performed by QUICK's preferred subcontractors.
-These subcontractors prioritize QUICK's projects and have a proven track record of trust and quality.
-They have a clear understanding of QUICK's processes and expectations.
+We provide a craftsmanship warranty that is limited to work performed by our preferred subcontractors.
+These subcontractors prioritize our projects and have a proven track record of trust and quality.
+They have a clear understanding of our processes and expectations.
 For these reasons, it's not recommended.

 17. Would property damages be covered?

-02. Does QUICK has a minimum project size?
+02. Do you have a minimum project size?

 Construction management firms have operating expenses that need to be covered just like other established businesses.
 In order to cover these expenses, the smallest project size that we can do is $50,000.